 The modified accrual basis of accounting is followed in the SEFA.
 Under the modified accrual basis of accounting, revenues are recognized in the accounting period in which they become both measurable and available to finance expenditures of the current period.
 Available means collectible within the current period or soon enough thereafter to be used to pay liabilities of the current period.
 Expenditures are recorded when the related liability is incurred.
 In applying the susceptible-to-accrual concept to intergovernmental revenues, the legal and contractual requirements of the numerous individual programs are used as guidance.
 There are however essentially two types of such revenues.
-In one, monies must be expended on the specific purpose or project before any amounts will be paid to the City; therefore, revenues are recognized based upon the expenditures recorded and are virtually unrestricted as to purpose of expenditure and substantially irrevocable; i.e., revocable only for failure to comply with prescribed compliance requirements, such as with equal employment opportunity.
+In one, monies must be expended on the specific purpose or project before any amounts will be paid to the City; therefore, revenues are recognized based upon the expenditures recorded.
+In the other, monies are virtually recognized based upon the expenditures recorded and are virtually unrestricted as to purpose of expenditure and substantially irrevocable; i.e., revocable only for failure to comply with prescribed compliance requirements, such as with equal employment opportunity.
 These resources are reflected as revenues at the time of receipt or earlier if they meet the availability criteria.